schlae/HardDriveInfo/README.md

 20629: Uses L293 H-bridge chips instead of the 11721-501.
 Firmware is in a separate EPROM chip.

+## Firmware

+The firmware from the 20629 board has been dumped.
+The label is marked "ST 251 / LSIL18".
+The firwmare has been fed through Ghidra and a good chunk of it has been commented and labeled.
+See [the repository](st251/firmware/ST251_commented.txt).
+Some parts of it are not understood.

 ## Chips

 | Part Number | Nicknames     | Where Used | Description |